-Given the success of the pilot project, the Organization selected Civic Independence Development ("CID"), a non-governmental agency in Nepal, to expand on the initial pilot project with a goal of servicing 100 girls by 2020 including those from the pilot project with InREACH Nepal.
+Given the success of the pilot project, the Organization selected Civic Independence Development ("CID"), a non-governmental agency in Nepal, to expand on the initial pilot project with a goal of servicing 100 girls by 2021 including those from the pilot project with InREACH Nepal.
 CID is managed by the same social work team that implemented the pilot project with InREACH and the groups co-ordinate their efforts.

-CID had selected an additional 40 girls to participate in the project for 2020 to reach its goal of 100 girls.
-All the girls reside in the Municipality of Sunder Haricha.
+All the girls reside in the Municipality of Sunder Haraicha.
 They receive our 5-year commitment for the purchase of uniforms, books and supplies in exchange for their, and their parents' commitment to stay in school.
 CID directly purchases the various supplies and provides them to the girls and their parents.

-Due to COVID-19 the Organization did not visit the girls or schools in Sunder Haricha in 2020.
+Due to COVID-19 the Organization did not visit the girls or schools in Sunder Haraicha in the past two years (2021 and 2020).